fhcflx/ciencia-medica/_posts/2025-06-10-nobel-medicine-20-24.md

 - **Laureates:** David Julius (USA), Ardem Patapoutian (Lebanon/USA)
 - **Theme:** Discovery of how our bodies sense temperature and mechanical stimuli, through TRP and Piezo receptors.

 Julius used capsaicin (the spicy compound in chili peppers) to identify the TRPV1 receptor, responsible for heat sensation.
 Patapoutian discovered Piezo1 and Piezo2 receptors, essential for touch and pressure.
-These findings opened new fields in sensory neuroscience, directly impacting the development of painkillers and treatments for chronic pain, and explaining rare genetic diseases related to proprioception.
-Julius and Patapoutian also collaborated and co-published, highlighting the interconnectedness of the scientific community.
+These findings opened new fields in sensory neuroscience, directly impacting the development of painkillers and treatments for chronic pain, and explaining rare genetic diseases related to proprioception. {% include pain-en.html %} Julius and Patapoutian also collaborated and co-published, highlighting the interconnectedness of the scientific community.
 {% include receptor-en.html %}

 ![David Julius](https://upload.wikimedia.org/wikipedia/commons/thumb/4/49/Dr_David_Julius_by_christopher_michel_in_2022_04_%28cropped2%29.jpg/250px-Dr_David_Julius_by_christopher_michel_in_2022_04_%28cropped2%29.jpg)